arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-cloud-support/content.md

 ## Goals

-- Learn how the Arduino IoT Cloud and the PLC IDE co-operates for seamless data exchange
+- Learn how the Arduino IoT Cloud and the PLC IDE cooperate for seamless data exchange
 - Learn how to set the workspace environment on the PLC IDE for use with the Arduino IoT Cloud
 - Program an Opta™ device using an example integrating the PLC IDE and IoT Cloud